UPDATE: The Museum of Ice Cream is currently closed and looking for a new location in DTLA.

 All told, LA's Museum of Ice Cream is planned at four times the size of its eastern version.
 The proceedings are family friendly, though be prepared for your kids to wait in line behind selfie-snapping millennials for the seesaw or sprinkle pit.
 Which brings us to the prices, which are steep: $29 for adults, and $18 for kids.
 Nonetheless, tickets are expected to sell out fast, as they did in New York.
 If you want to go, purchase now.
 Seriously.

-The Museum of Ice Cream opens at 2018 E 7th Place in DTLA on Saturday, April 22, and now runs through through Monday, October 16, accessible only by timed ticket.
+The Museum of Ice Cream opened at 2018 E 7th Place in DTLA on Saturday, April 22, 2017, and is currently looking for a new location.
+Admission is accessible only by timed ticket.
 Buy tickets from the website in one-hour timed slots.

 Photo credit: Museum of Ice Cream